-The easiest way to redeem Chase rewards is online, but you can also do that over the phone at (800) 432-3117.
-You can redeem Chase rewards for gift cards, travel and cash back.
-Chase points are generally worth 1 cent each regardless of what they’re redeemed for.
+The easiest way you can redeem Chase rewards is online, but you can also do that over the phone at (800) 432-3117.
+You can redeem Chase rewards for gift cards, travel, statement credits and cash.
+Chase points are generally worth 1 cent each, regardless of what they’re redeemed for.
 If you’re redeeming for cash, you can also go to a Chase branch.
 You’ll get your money as a statement credit or as an electronic deposit to the bank account of your choice.

 Here’s how to redeem Chase rewards: